juliabonifaciio/calculator/README.md

 Contributions are always welcome!
 Feel free to submit improvements or corrections.

 ## Credits
-Developed with passion by Julia Faria, with support from Rocketseat.
+Developed with passion by Julia Faria.